 First things first… All North Carolinians are represented by United States Senators Richard Burr and Thom Tillis.
 The district in which you are registered to vote determines your representation in the United States House, North Carolina House, and North Carolina Senate.
-Visit www.ncleg.gov/rnr/representation to find out who represents you.
+Visit the NCACPA Advocacy Action Center and use the Find Officials tool to find your lawmakers.

 GET YOURSELF UP-TO-SPEED ON THE ISSUES.

 If you plan to discuss a specific bill with a legislator, familiarize yourself with the legislation and where it is in the process.
 Using the NCACPA Bill Tracker, you can search for bills by bill number or keywords, or you can peruse the list of key legislation—organized by topic—being tracked by NCACPA.
 Click on the bill number and title to more information, including sponsors, bill text, summaries, and actions.

 Bonus tip!
 If you use Twitter, search the hashtags #ncpol and #ncga to get the latest updates and breaking news on North Carolina state politics.

 Brevity is key—legislators’ time is limited between committee hearings, floor votes, and meetings with other constituents and interest groups.
 Have 2 or 3 key points prepared, write them out beforehand, and expect to have 10-15 minutes with your legislator.
 Remember that personal stories with specificity leave the most lasting impression.